 - Constant Throughput with the increase in Response time: The reason may be a network bandwidth issue.
 If the network bandwidth is reached at its max then it causes a delay in transferring the data.
 Therefore throughput makes a flat line (max bandwidth) and response time makes a top-headed inclination.

 - Decrease in Throughput with an increase in Response time: If you see in the graph, throughput decreases with the increase in response time then investigate at the server end.

 - With Error Graph: Response time graph when overlaid with error/second graph then you can easily identify the exact time when the first error occurred as well as the time until the error lasts.
 You can also check whether response time increases after the first error appeared.
-Usually, an increase in error % during ramp-up indicates error due to user load.
-If error identified during mid of steady-state then this indicates a server-side bottleneck.
+Usually, an increase in error % during ramp-up indicates an error due to user load.
+If an error is identified during mid of steady-state then this indicates a server-side bottleneck.